elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

      - No point in distributing unless we have access to GPUs.

-     - ”Better to add more GPUs than CPUs”
+     - "Better to add more GPUs than CPUs"

      - Bottom Line: TF was considered unsuitable for containers.